sscardapane/reprodl2021/README.md

 ```

 In this way we can load the learned parameters and use to evaluate on our data.

-We need to move all the part/code/data (e.g. model.pth file) to the folder "serve".
+**Note:** We need to move all the scripts/folders/data (e.g. model.pth file) to the folder "serve".

+&nbsp;

 2. Then we create an instance of the model copy pasting the class AudioNet from train.py script to a new file named model.py.
 > :speech_balloon: This step is not mandatory, but allows you to make things more orderly for possible future changes.

+&nbsp;

 3. Create handler class in a handler.py script.
 This is the core of this tool.
 Basically here we define a class with 4 main functions:
-  - initialize: here we define and load the pre-trained model.
-Moreover we can set other case-specific initial settings;
+  - initialize: here we instancaite and load the pre-trained model.
+Moreover we can set other case-specific settings;
-  - preprocess: this function receive the data and preprocess them before to feed to the net;
+  - preprocess: this function receive the data and then preprocess them before to feed to the net;
-  - inference: where the model extract the prediction;
+  - inference: where the model extracts the prediction;
   - postprocess: some final postprocessing operations, like mapping the index of the class to corresponding class name.

+&nbsp;

 4. In the same file (handler.py) define a function named "handle" that instanciate the previous class and use it.